ccmbioinfo/dti-processing/README.md

 Then Camino is utilized to create tractography files that can be viewed using Paraview (allTracts.vtk).
 TrackVis is another tool that can be used to visualize the tractography files, but I had less luck with the files actually appearing (maybe it was being overloaded with data, not sure) - the track of interest for this program would be allTracts.trk:

 ### ROI

+Change the 'atlas' variable to point to the location of your atlas NIfTI file, the one with labelled ROIs.
+Change the 'atlas_text' variable to point to the location of the list of ROIs.
+The file that I used had three columns: abbreviated ROI name, ROI name, and intensity of each labelled ROI.
+Change the 'mni' variable to point to the location of your standardized MNI brain image.

 DTI images are created (using FSL's dtifit tool) and calculated (RD, AD images).
 A helpful site that explained the difference between FA, RD, MD, and AD was [Diffusion Imaging](http://www.diffusion-imaging.com/2013/01/relation-between-neural-microstructure.html).